ICTU/quality-time/docs/src/usage.md

 ## Export and import reports as JSON

 *Quality-time* provides functionality for importing and exporting reports in JSON format.
 This functionality can be used to import template reports, to back up reports, or for transferring reports from one *Quality-time* instance to another one.

+To export a report, use the "Export report" button in the report header.
+The exported JSON file contains the report configuration but does not include measurements.
+Source credentials in the exported report are encrypted using the public key of the exporting *Quality-time* instance.
+This means that an exported report with credentials can only be re-imported into the same instance.
+To transfer a report with credentials to a different *Quality-time* instance, use the [API](api.md#export-and-import-reports-as-json) to encrypt the credentials with the public key of the destination instance.

-Currently, only the import functionality is available via the user interface.
-Use the "Import report" button on the reports overview page to select a report in JSON format and import it.
-The button is only available to logged-in users.
+To import a report, use the "Import report" button on the reports overview page to select a report in JSON format and import it.
+Both buttons are only available to logged-in users.

-Both the import and the export functionality are available via the [API](api.md#export-and-import-reports-as-json).
+Both the import and the export functionality are also available via the [API](api.md#export-and-import-reports-as-json).

 ```{index} Issue tracker
 ```